jhrv/sensu-influxdb-extension/README.md

 Sensu extension for sending metrics with graphite data-format to InfluxDB (>=0.9).

-For each sensu-event it receives, it will split the sensu-output into **fields** and extract tags defined on the sensu-client configuration into **tags**.
-The checks name will be used as the **measurement** name.
+For each sensu-event it receives, it will split the sensu-output into **measurements** and extract tags defined on the sensu-client configuration into **tags**.
 This extension uses the InfluxDB REST-API directly and does not require any extra gems to be installed.